-Our Online Film Directing Camps are a hands-on, filmmaker experience designed to provide kids with the opportunity to explore storytelling through the art of film.
+Our Online Filmmaking Camps are a hands-on, filmmaker experience designed to provide kids with the opportunity to explore storytelling through the art of film.
 This experience consists of 6 hour modules (three modules offered in Film Directing) which can be completed either after school or on Saturdays.
 If kids are taking the module after school, each module runs for one week.
 Saturday programs, each module run for four consecutive Saturdays.
 Students may enroll in all three modules or select and complete individual modules (students are not required to complete one module to attend the next).

 For each module, there are two schedule options: